gittuf/gittuf/docs/roadmap.md

 existing repositories and unsupported by major Git hosts and forges.
 This feature needs to be fleshed out as the current document merely records some early ideas.

+## Dogfood gittuf

+Once gittuf achieves sufficient maturity, the gittuf source must be protected using gittuf.
+This will contribute significantly to the usability and further development of the tool, and will demonstrate its features and viability.